smu-ivpl/FastInterCU-VVC/mlt-cnn-python/README.md

 or install the packages specified in `thesis_env.yaml`

 ## Dataset
-You can download it from [here](https://drive.google.com/drive/folders/1RsINyxcY0G9_hHUsyIw9Qol4S-fuYgHd?usp=sharing).
+You can download it from [here](https://drive.google.com/drive/folders/1By7Yq77erALjoKz6UW5oP97QCmKIFOj8?usp=share_link).
+All images are aquired during encoding [BVI-DVC](https://fan-aaron-zhang.github.io/BVI-DVC/) dataset with VTM-11.0.

 ## Training
 ```